-Can a PRI (or low or no interest loan) be used for the match?
+8.16.
+Can Program-related Investments (or a low or no interest loan) be used for the match?

 Eligible entities must provide matching funds in cash, which may be provided by private sources, such as businesses.
 However, at the time of application, eligible entities must provide the requisite match verification documentation.
-See Section IV. of the Notice.